Grand Rapids Drunk Driving Defense Lawyers

 - Examine the legality of the traffic stop involved in your arrest, the admissibility of any Breathalyzer results and other evidence.

-- Consider suppression of any information or evidence that may have been obtained illegally, if appropriate.
+- Consider the suppression of any information or evidence that may have been obtained illegally, if appropriate.

 We will work to minimize the imposition of jail time, fines and penalties, and will utilize our best efforts, keeping you informed along the way.
 The attorneys of McDonald Pierangeli Macfarlane, PLLC, have achieved excellent results for clients charged with drinking and driving violations.